abhishekpatel-lpu/Student_Performace_Prediction/README.md

 G2 - second period grade (numeric: from 0 to 20) <br>
 G3 - final grade (numeric: from 0 to 20, output target) <br>

+<h1>INTRODUCTION </h1>
+Student Performance is a problem proposed by the University of California, to predict a students’ performance in two subject, Mathematics and Portuguese.
+The dataset for the same is also provided by the UCI for training purpose.
+The dataset provided can be used two solve three types of problem namely, prediction, binary classification and multiclass classification.
+As a part of project, we have performed training, and build model for prediction and binary classification, following both the data file given as a part of data set.
+The Objective for the Project is as describe below,
+• Building of Feature Set, this task involves 2 step, Feature Selection and Feature Extraction.
+Apart from this, we need to pre-process both the dataset, checking for any kind of noise present in the data, scaling if required, Conversion of categorical data and handling the binary columns/attribute
+• Model Selection, in this step we need to do a comparative study on three or more hypothesis or models based on a scorer (accuracy scorer, Mean Squared error etc.) and select the model which have highest accuracy
+• Once, your done with model selection step and have come up with a good model, the next step is to refit the model to optimize it.
+• On the optimised model trained, the next task involves evaluative study of your model and plotting the result so obtain
+• Next, for the selected model perform Hyper- parameter tuning, to obtain the best value for hyperparameters.
+• The Objective meets, by applying prediction/classification on new data.
+Above all steps, creates a pipeline for both the data set which trainer got to follow.

+<h2>Dataset</h2>
+Dataset for underlying problem, named student performance is provided by UCI team.
+The dataset contains two data file students_math, for the subject mathematics and student_por for the subject Portuguese.
+The data file of mathematics subject consists of 395 instances – 33 attribute and the data file for Portuguese consist of 649 instances – 33 attributes.
+The data attributes include student grades, demographic, social and school related features) and it was collected by using school reports and questionnaires.
+The two datasets were modelled under binary/five-level classification and regression tasks.
+Important note: the target attribute G3 has a strong correlation with attributes G2 and G1.
+This occurs because G3 is the final year grade (issued at the 3rd period), while G1 and G2 correspond to the 1st and 2nd period grades.
+It is more difficult to predict G3 without G2 and G1, but such prediction is much more useful.